niampython/Advance-SQL-Power-Bi-Airbnb-Investment-Project/readme.md

 Registered the environment as a Jupyter kernel for VS Code.

-Used SQLAlchemy’s URL.create with Windows authentication and the correct SQL Server instance to reliably load all county CSVs into [Airbnb_data].
+Used SQLAlchemy’s connection string with Windows authentication and the correct SQL Server instance to reliably load all county CSVs into [Airbnb_data].

-6. Modeling Investment Metrics for Real-World Decisions
+📈 Modeling Investment Metrics for Real-World Decisions

 Challenge: Translating raw Airbnb metrics into something an investor can act on (e.g., “Is Nakuru better than Nairobi?”).